Seed crackers are delicious and some studies show they can help with hormone balance in more ways than one.

 - Prepare an oven tray with baking paper

 - Grind the flaxseeds.
-I use an inexpensive coffee grinder to this.
-Here’s one from Kmart
+We used an inexpensive coffee grinder to this like this one from Kmart

 - Mix all of the seeds together

 - Add apple cider vinegar and salt